ulitcos/object-grep/README.md

 # object-grep
-A tool for searching text in keys and content similar to linux grep
+A javascript tool for searching text in keys and content inspired by linux grep

 ## install
 ```